AllenDowney/ThinkPython2/README.md

 ThinkPython
 ===========

-Code examples and exercise solutions from Think Python: How to Think Like a Computer Scientist
+LaTeX source, code examples, and exercise solutions from Think Python: How to Think Like a Computer Scientist

 by Allen B. Downey